Benykoz/gym_px4/README.md

 clone/download the repo and install the package using pip install -e gym-px4

 # Using the Environment
+navigate to the px4 Firmware diractory and run 'make px4_sitl gazebo'.
+In a new terminal run 'roslaunch mavros px4.launch fcu_url:="udp://:14540@127.0.0.1:14557"'

-The environment can be used as anyother gym environments.
+Then the environment can be used as anyother gym environments.
 This can be done by doing the following in your script
 ```
 import gym
 ...